yufanw/slime-bot/README.md

 - Set 15 minute banquet reminders at your own time.
 Customize message and channel it sends to.

 - Greets new guild members.
-Customize welcome greeting and channel it sends to.
+Customize private welcome greeting.

 - !fuse command to help with fusing - includes cost and data.